10 of the best restaurants in shoreditch

 One of the best restaurants in Shoreditch, Leroy

-Despite earning a Michelin star, the Ellory boys decided to shut up shop in London Fields and open Leroy in Shoreditch.
-It’s got the same front of house and kitchen team but is more of a relaxed affair, influenced by the new wave of Parisian wine bars.
+Despite earning a Michelin star, the Ellory boys decided to shut up shop in London Fields and open Leroy in Shoreditch in 2018 and it’s been a fave ever since.
+It’s more of a relaxed affair, influenced by the new wave of Parisian wine bars.
 The space is lovely, a sort-of triangular site with lots of natural light, a bar/counter area with high stools and an open kitchen.
 They offer a range of snacks and sharing plates on the menu, as well as cheese and charcuterie so it caters for all occasions – we’d happily pop in for the terrine, a plate of cheese, and a glass of wine at the bar.

 18 Phipp St, London, EC2A 4NU